-In a B-Ttree, the search operation is similar to that of Binary Search Tree.
-In a Binary search tree, the search process starts from the root node and every time we make a 2-way decision (we go to either left subtree or right subtree).
-In B-Tree also search process starts from the root node but every time we make n-way decision where n is the total number of children that node has.
-In a B-Ttree, the search operation is performed with O(log n) time complexity.
+The search operation in B-Tree is similar to search operation in Binary Search Tree.
+In a Binary search tree, the search process starts from the root node and we make 2-way decision every time (we go to either left subtree or right subtree).
+In B-Tree also search process starts from the root node but here we make n-way decision every time.
+Where 'n' is the total number of children the node has.
+In a B-Tree, the search operation is performed with O(log n) time complexity.
 The search operation is performed as follows...

-- Step 3 - If both are matching, then display "Given node found!!!" and terminate the function
+- Step 3 - If both are matched, then display "Given node is found!!!" and terminate the function

-- Step 4 - If both are not matching, then check whether search element is smaller or larger than that key value.
+- Step 4 - If both are not matched, then check whether search element is smaller or larger than that key value.

 - Step 5 - If search element is smaller, then continue the search process in left subtree.

-- Step 6 - If search element is larger, then compare with next key value in the same node and repeate step 3, 4, 5 and 6 until we found exact match or comparision completed with last key value in a leaf node.
+- Step 6 - If search element is larger, then compare the search element with next key value in the same node and repeate steps 3, 4, 5 and 6 until we find the exact match or until the search element is compared with last key value in the leaf node.

-- Step 7 - If we completed with last key value in a leaf node, then display "Element is not found" and terminate the function.
+- Step 7 - If the last key value in the leaf node is also not matched then display "Element is not found" and terminate the function.

 Insertion Operation in B-Tree

-In a B-Tree, the new element must be added only at leaf node.
-That means, always the new keyValue is attached to leaf node only.
+In a B-Tree, new element must be added only at the leaf node.
+That means, the new keyValue is always attached to the leaf node only.
 The insertion operation is performed as follows...

 - Step 1 - Check whether tree is Empty.

-- Step 3 - If tree is Not Empty, then find a leaf node to which the new key value cab be added using Binary Search Tree logic.
+- Step 3 - If tree is Not Empty, then find the suitable leaf node to which the new key value is added using Binary Search Tree logic.

-- Step 4 - If that leaf node has an empty position, then add the new key value to that leaf node by maintaining ascending order of key value within the node.
+- Step 4 - If that leaf node has empty position, add the new key value to that leaf node in ascending order of key value within the node.

-- Step 5 - If that leaf node is already full, then split that leaf node by sending middle value to its parent node.
-Repeat tha same until sending value is fixed into a node.
+- Step 5 - If that leaf node is already full, split that leaf node by sending middle value to its parent node.
+Repeat the same until the sending value is fixed into a node.

-- Step 6 - If the spilting is occuring to the root node, then the middle value becomes new root node for the tree and the height of the tree is increased by one.
+- Step 6 - If the spilting is performed at root node then the middle value becomes new root node for the tree and the height of the tree is increased by one.